cube-drone/rt0/players-guide/src/player/generated/fool.md

 _Corruption Upgrade: Happy Accident_

-* In combat, when you draw any card (par example: The Tower), instead of doing what you had planned with that card, you may instead shuffle that card back into your deck without triggering any special effect associated with that card.
+* In combat, when you draw any card (example: The Tower), instead of doing what you had planned with that card, you may instead take 2HP of damage and shuffle that card back into your deck without triggering any special effect associated with that card.
 * Yes, you can use this to keep Catastrophe from triggering.
 * Yes, you can use this to keep Surprise Twist from giving you Corruption points.
-* No, you can not use this to turn a failed Skill Check into a "non-attempted" skill check.
+* No, you can not use this to affect the outcome of an in-combat Skill Check.

 ### Happy Accident
 _It looks like you stumbled, but you're actually dancing._